TrayanStefanov/CookBook/README.md

   - Clone the repository.
   - All dependancies needed are included in the package.json file.
-  - Set up database and image storage folders.
-By default the folder paths are "*\CookBook\data\db" and "*\CookBook\public\uploads"
   - .env file is included.
 Change variables as needed.
   - Start database with "mongod --dbpath *your directory*\CookBook\data\db".
   - Start the server with "npm run server".

 ## Features

-  - Carousels showing latest 10 recipes from latest (currently the only 5) categories.
+  - Carousels showing latest 10 recipes from latest 5(currently the only 5) categories.
   - Searching recipes.
 Currently only supports exact strings.
   - Adding recipes.
 You can do this via the cutting board icon on the homepage.
 All modal fields are required.
 Currently only supports 1 image upload.
   - Updating recipes.
 On each recipe's detailed page via a button.
 At the moment updating recipe image is not supported.